About Us

 PAMELA COOPWOOD

-Pamela is Director of Events for Coop Di Leu.
-A veteran event and protocol professional for more than 20 years, Pamela is also a retired C-Suite administrator of the Federal Aviation Administration (FAA).
+Ms. Coopwood is a veteran event and protocol professional for more than 20 years.
+She is also a retired C-Suite administrator of the Federal Aviation Administration (FAA).

 DR. CHRISTEN A. PRIDDIE